mnit-rtmc/iris/docs/words.md

 If an operator has **Manage** [permissions] for a [DMS], they can enter free-form text as long as none of the words are banned.

+A user must have base DMS **Configure** permission to edit the word list.

 <details>
 <summary>API Resources 🕵️ </summary>